 3. A Good Strategy

 Bringing vehicle cases is not something most attorneys handle.
 It involves state and federal statutes that can be complex and intertwining.
-On a more practical level, many attorneys who practice in this area have their income tied to the success of these cases and reliance of fee-shifting statutes.
-Many attorneys are not comfortable knowing that they may not be compensated if they do not bring a case to a successful conclusion or in relying on the courts to recognized the value of their services in fee-shifting awards.
+On a more practical level, many attorneys who practice in this area have their income tied to the success of these cases and rely on fee-shifting statutes to be fairly compensated.
+Many attorneys are not comfortable taking these types of cases on contingency or, even more-so, relying on the courts to recognize the value of their services in fee-shifting awards.
 As a result, this is not an area of law that attorneys deal with on a regular basis.
 It is also not an area of law that is generally taught in law schools.

 It is therefore important that you work with an attorney who is familiar with the ins and outs of consumer claims related to vehicle sales.
 They are not easy cases and should never be taken lightly.
 It is usually an uphill battle.
-Opposing attorneys and courts are not sympathetic to consumers (Idaho is a very red state and consumer rights issues are generally a left-leaning on the political spectrum).
+Opposing attorneys and courts are not sympathetic to consumers (Idaho is a very red state and consumer rights issues are generally left-leaning on the political spectrum).
 For context, most judges have to make decisions about splitting up families or taking away people’s freedom.
 They are not to be phased by your car case.
 I good strategy is critical to your success.